simonzhang00/simonzhang00.github.io/_pages/about.md

 I am a Postdoctoral Scholar in the Computer Science and Engineering Department at <a href="https://cse.osu.edu/" target="_blank">the Ohio State University</a>.

-I received my Ph.D. from <a href="https://cs.purdue.edu/" target="_blank">Purdue University</a> formally advised by Professor <a href="https://www.cs.purdue.edu/homes/tamaldey/" target= "_blank"> Tamal Dey </a> and my M.S. from the Department of Computer Science and Engineering at <a href="https://cse.osu.edu/" target="_blank">the Ohio State University</a>.
+I received my Ph.D. in Computer Science from <a href="https://cs.purdue.edu/" target="_blank">Purdue University</a> formally advised by Professor <a href="https://www.cs.purdue.edu/homes/tamaldey/" target= "_blank"> Tamal Dey </a> and my M.S. from the Department of Computer Science and Engineering at <a href="https://cse.osu.edu/" target="_blank">the Ohio State University</a>.
 I received my B.S. in Computer Science from <a href= "http://www.cs.cornell.edu/" target= "_blank"> Cornell University</a>.

 My research focus is in the areas of machine learning, algorithms, graph/connected data, data compression, topological data analysis, and high performance computing.